Dents6679/Motherboard_Orchestra/README.md

 All of my efforts after this point were solely dedicated to getting a noise to play from a computer, which was oddly difficult

 ### Adapting the plan
 As it turns out, many computers nowadays don't have buzzers integrated into their motherboards.
-I'm not too sure when the collective descision was made to stop our computers from beeping, but it resulted in a rather devastating 'oh shit.' when I realised the _none_ of the computers
+I'm not too sure when the collective descision was made to stop our computers from beeping, but it resulted in a rather devastating 'oh dear.' when I realised the _none_ of the computers
 I had access to during the hackathon, (Desktop or Laptop) had a buzzer.

 I resorted to generating buzzing noises through the clients' speakers instead, sacrificing one of the project's main attractions.